nycu-caslab/OSC2025/labs/lab2.rst

 .. admonition:: Todo

-    Implement a alloc function that returns a pointer points to a continuous space for requested size.
+    Add a <memAlloc> command and implement a alloc function that returns a pointer points to a continuous space for requested size.

 .. hint::